kinggodhj/assignment/README.md

   II.
 Generate psuedo "src" data using "tgt -> src" model

-  -> The number of training samples is increased by step 2.
+  -> The number of training samples is increased by step II.

   III.
 Train the "src -> tgt" model using the increased dataset (original parallel data + synthesized data, 10 epochs)